scala-js/scala-js-website/doc/sbt/run.md

 This will invoke an external JavaScript interpreter and pass the generated file to it.
 Depending on your `requiresDOM` setting, it will either invoke Node.js or PhantomJS. *You need to install these separately* and make them available on the execution path (i.e. as shell commands `node` and `phantomjs`).

-Note that running in the `fastOptStage` is often faster than running just after compilation since the external virtual machines are much faster.
+Note that running in the `fastOptStage` is often faster than running just after compilation because

+a.
+As their name implies, fast optimizations are *really* fast (starting from the second run in an sbt session),
+b.
+External virtual machines are much faster than Rhino, and
+c.
+The code is, well, optimized, so faster itself.

 We recommend you to operate in the `fastOptStage` in your development cycle.

+#### Disabling the optimizations

+If, for some reason, you want to disable the optimizations of the fast-optimizer (while still enjoying its other advantages: one small .js file, running an external VM), you can do so with the following sbt setting:

+{% highlight scala %}
+ScalaJSKeys.inliningMode := scala.scalajs.sbtplugin.InliningMode.Off
+{% endhighlight %}

+Alternatively, you can force the optimizer to run in batch mode (non incremental) on every run with the following setting:

+{% highlight scala %}
+ScalaJSKeys.inliningMode := scala.scalajs.sbtplugin.InliningMode.Batch
+{% endhighlight %}

 ## Full-Optimize

-To make the resulting JavaScript even smaller, the sbt plugin integrates the Google Closure Compiler to minimize code even further.
-You can optimize by issuing:
+To make the resulting JavaScript even smaller (and usually faster as well), the sbt plugin integrates the Google Closure Compiler under the so-called full-optimizations.
+You can use them by issuing:

     sbt> fullOptJS

-This will call the Google Closure Compiler on the result of the linking stage.
+This will call the Google Closure Compiler on the result of the fast-optimizations stage.
 Note that this can take a while and is therefore not recommended in the development cycle.
 The resulting file in the target folder will have the suffix `-opt.js`.

 Equivalent to the `fastOptStage` you can run your JavaScript code after the `fullOptStage`: